What all Prospective School Board Members Should Know

 Albany, NY 12234

 By state law, school board and budget elections, in all districts except the Big 5 (Buffalo, New York City, Rochester, Syracuse and Yonkers), must be held on the third Tuesday in May.
-In 2022, the budget vote and election occurs on May 17th.

 New York State School Boards Association